-When searching for the perfect sofa, people often get stuck on colour and fabric choices and miss the most important aspects of all: size and shape.
+When searching for the perfect sofa, people often get stuck on finding a sofa in a particular colour or they can’t decide on the custom fabric choices and they miss the most important aspects of all: size and shape.

 The critical first step that’s easy to miss is knowing the measurements of your entry doors or elevator openings.
-The most stylish sofa imaginable won’t look as cool on your lawn as it will in your living room.
+The most stylish sofa imaginable won’t look as good on your lawn or stuck in your elevator as it will in your living room.
 So be prepared before going to the showroom or warehouse by writing down your room size and entry point measurements.

 Step two is to think about how your sofa will be used.
 Will two people lounge on it or four?
 Do you like your sofas firm or plushy soft?
 Will the dog or cat claim a seat each night, or will this sofa only be used during that much-loved annual visit from your in-laws?